Training Opportunities

 Suicide Prevention Strategies

 Asking is Caring: Suicide Prevention for Law Enforcement is a four-hour training developed for Washington state law enforcement officers in partnership with the state’s Criminal Justice Training Commission.
 The training is designed to enhance suicide prevention understanding within the law enforcement community by identifying risk factors and introducing strategies for improved mental health.
 Asking is Caring is a four-hour training block in the 40-hour Crisis Intervention Training (CIT), and officers must be enrolled in CIT to register for Asking is Caring.
-Beginning in 2025, the course will be offered to law enforcement agencies within and outside of the state.
-There is also a two-hour version of the course focused on peer-to-peer suicide prevention to address the reality that we lose one first responder to suicide per month in Washington State.
+The course is offered to law enforcement agencies within and outside of the state.
+There is also a two-hour version of the course focused on peer-to-peer suicide prevention to address the reality that we lose one first responder to suicide per month in Washington state.

 A Roadmap for Fire/EMS Responding